ARM-software/arm-trusted-firmware/docs/interrupt-framework-design.md

     can handover the interrupt to Secure-EL1 for handling.

-##### 1.2.3.2 Non-secure interrupts
+##### 1.1.3.2 Non-secure interrupts

 1.  __CSS=0, TEL3=0__.
 Interrupt is routed to the FEL when execution is in secure state.
-This allows the secure software to trap non-secure interrupts, perform its bookeeping and hand the interrupt to the non-secure software through EL3.
-This is a valid routing model as secure software is in control of how its execution is pre-empted by non-secure interrupts.
+This allows the secure software to trap non-secure interrupts, perform its book-keeping and hand the interrupt to the non-secure software through EL3.
+This is a valid routing model as secure software is in control of how its execution is preempted by non-secure interrupts.

 2.  __CSS=0, TEL3=1__.
 Interrupt is routed to EL3 when execution is in secure